Homa

 - Sent by the sender.

-- Explicitly acknowledges that receipt of a response message to one or more RPCs.
+- Explicitly acknowledges the receipt of a response message to one or more RPCs.

 - Aids the receiver to discard state for completed RPCs.